andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 ## Create a resource group

-[Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups) are like namespaces containing related resources.
+[Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups) are a way to organize related resources into a logical group.
 This could for example be storage and compute resources for a particular research project.
 Think of it as a virtual asset tag.
 Whenever you create anything on Azure you have to assign it to a resource group.
 This ensures that you can later easily analyze costs for a project and you easily delete all resources belonging to a project.
 No manual tagging is needed and you will never see any orphaned resources (when talking to other cloud providers make sure to ask how that's implemented on their platform :wink:).

 To create a resource group: